 ELT requires a one page personal statement highlighting five character traits that describe you as a person.

-Should you be interested in becoming part of the ELT Team, the following documents must be completed and submitted to ELT no later than Feb.
-1, 2014.
+Should you be interested in becoming part of the ELT Team, the following documents must be completed and submitted to ELT.
+Applicants are submitted to our college partners for approval each semester with the exception of summer.